 These two sections are crucial parts of the platform, given the well-known impact of emotions on human decision-making.
 They help users get exposed to the real-world impacts of the arguments being submitted, as reported by firsthand witnesses.

 After a user has interacted with the platform's content, it would be useful to assess the extent to which their opinions may have changed.
-To achieve this, a quick survey is provided after the topic is closed, and the final top arguments for all sides are identified.
+To achieve this, a quick survey is provided after the topic is closed.
 The survey is accessible via a link below the topic description on the topic page.

 The survey includes a qualitative question and a quantitative one.
-The qualitative question is a multiple-choice question that asks about the extent to which the user's view may have shifted after reviewing the topic's content.
-The responses are Not at all
+The qualitative question is simply a multiple-choice question that asks about the extent to which the user's view may have shifted.
+The responses are Not at all, Just a little bit, Considerably, and Total transformation.

-The quantitative question delves deeper.
+The quantitative question delves deeper into the extent to which the user's opinion has possibly changed.
 It asks for the user's degree of support for each of the listed viewpoints both before and after reviewing topic's content.
 Users are asked to provide their degree of support for each viewpoint as a percentage between 0% and 100%.

 For example, imagine a topic with two viewpoints, Viewpoint 1 and Viewpoint 2.
 A user might initially lean 80% towards Viewpoint 1 and 20% towards Viewpoint 2.
-After exploring the platform and viewing arguments for Viewpoint 2, their support might shift to 10% for Viewpoint 1 and 90% for Viewpoint 2.
+However, after exploring the platform, their support might shift to 40% for Viewpoint 1 and 60% for Viewpoint 2.

 Overview